communitiesuk/fsd2-formulation-ui/docs/prototype-backlog.md

 - [x] Designer: Clicking "Publish" publishes the Fund as an Event

+- [x] Rework setup questions to be event-driven / reducer-driven, so that we may....

-- [ ] Rework publication to send the event data with all the info the Application UI needs
+- [ ] ...rework publication to send the event data with all the info the Application UI needs

 - [ ] Designer: If Summary is visible I also see an Example Application Form (with just the Org Type)